MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-management-pack-delivery.md

 # Management Pack Delivery

-You can download Management Pack for SQL Server from the [Microsoft portal](https://www.microsoft.com/en-us/download/details.aspx?id=56203) and System Center Operations Manager Online Catalog.
+You can download Management Pack for SQL Server from the [Microsoft portal](https://www.microsoft.com/en-us/download/details.aspx?id=56203) or System Center Operations Manager Online Catalog.

 The package includes the following files: